maefae/reading-notes/301-class3.md

 First step is to make a function that would be passed to the child component

-2. In your own words, what does the increment function do?
+2. In your own words, what does the increment function do? the increment function in the parent component takes an argument passed by the child, finds that value in an array of objects, and increments a number value for tha specif name found.

 3. How can you pass a method from a parent component into a child component?
+Pass the method as a prop to the child component (e.g. increment = {this.increment}).

 4. How does the child component invoke a method that was passed to it from a parent component?
+It can be invoked using this.props.methodName.

+# Things I wanna know more about
+Still feel pretty rusty on react so I want to continue doing research on videos for it on my own time

 # Bookmark and Review
 - [React Tutorial through ‘Declaring a Winner’](https://reactjs.org/tutorial/tutorial.html)